zepp-health/zeppos-docs/docs/guides/tools/cli/index.md

   - Listen to project code changes and refresh automatically
 - `zeus preview` generates a QR code that can be scanned and installed on the device via the Zepp APP
 - `zeus build` to build the application zab package
-- `zeus help` help command, displaying instructions for use

 ## Environmental Preparation